Jason2Brownlee/AuthoritySite/README.md

 # Authority Site Advice

-Advice on how to develop, operate, and sell an authority website .
+Advice on how to develop, operate, and sell an authority website.

 ## About